 To change the number of days the MWTM archives system message log files before deleting them from the MWTM server, use the mwtm msglogage command.
-See mwtm msglogage, page B-35 for more information.
+For more information, see mwtm msglogage, page B-50.

 Setting the ITP Point Code Format